Global Consumer Health Research Report 2025

 2020 IMPACT

-High birth rate continues to support strong growth in nappy (diaper) rash treatments
+Daktarin performs well due to its strength in nappy (diaper) rash treatments

 RECOVERY AND OPPORTUNITIES